freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 ---
  ### List of Books

+#### Javascript & Jquery:
+###interactive front end web development
+##by Jon Duckett
+A must have book for beginners and an indespensible handbooks for experienced coders.
+Recommened by professionals throughout the industry.
+Includes link to sample code.
+-[Homepage of author] (http://javascriptbook.com/) (includes extras link with sample code)

 #### Eloquent JavaScript

 One of the best books on JavaScript.
 A must for both, beginners and intermediate programmers, who code in JavaScript.
 The best part is that the e-book is available for free.